 Tŷ Llandaff Care Home specialises in Post-operative Care.
 This type of care is designed to bring peace of mind to individuals being discharged from hospital and who require a dedicated recovery period.
 Our home is the ideal environment in which post-operative patients can stay in an all-inclusive, luxury setting where they receive around-the-clock care from a professional care team.
 Each resident has a unique care plan created for them which enables us to provide tailored care.

 Once utilising our services, residents are able to seamlessly transition from Respite Care (a minimum of 4 weeks), to full-time nursing care if required.
-We often see residents move from respite care to permanent nursing care following an initial stay at our home, and we enjoy watching those residents settle quickly into a place where they can live comfortably long-term.
+We often see residents move from respite care to permanent nursing care following an initial stay at our home, and we enjoy watching those residents settle quickly into a place where they can live comfortably.

-A Dedicated Team at Tŷ Llandaff:
+We Have A Dedicated Team at Tŷ Llandaff:

-Tŷ Llandaff Care Home offers exceptional nursing care in a luxury yet welcoming setting.
+Tŷ Llandaff Care Home offers exceptional nursing care in a luxurious yet welcoming setting.
 We strive to assist each individual in realising their full potential, allowing them to live a happy and comfortable life.

 We are committed to providing the care and support required to each resident.
 We have invested in all of the latest care and accessibility equipment, in order to provide first-class standards of healthcare as well as continually investing in training for our staff.

-We proudly work with local hospitals to receive on-going training on treatments oxygen therapy and syringe driver training.
+We proudly work with local hospitals to receive ongoing training on treatments oxygen therapy and syringe driver training.
 Local hospitals we work closely with include:

 We strive to provide a home-from-home experience where residents feel loved, well-cared for and motivated to make the most of every day.
 Should you have any questions regarding nursing care or life at Tŷ Llandaff, we welcome you to get in touch with our friendly team.